iNZightVIT/iNZightMR/cran-comments.md

 * This is a new submission

-* [on winbuilder r-devel] checking package dependencies ...
+* [on winbuilder] checking package dependencies ...
 NOTE Package suggested but not available for checking: 'iNZightPlots'

-  The source is available at the repo included in `Additional_repositories`.
+  The source and binary for R 3.6 *are* available at the repo included in `Additional_repositories`.
+My apologies if this is an error on my end.

 ## Downstream dependencies